Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization: Introduction

 \section{Introduction}

-Recently, face-swap abusers use different face manipulation methods to generate fake images/videos.
-Those images/videos are then used to spread fake news, make malicious hoaxes, and forge judicial evidence, which has caused severe consequences.
-In order to alleviate such a situation, an increasing number of deepfake detection methods \cite{ding2020swapped,tariq2018detecting,marra2018detection} have been proposed to filter out manipulated images/videos from massive online media resources, ensuring filtered images/videos are genuine and reliable.
-Most of the deepfake detection methods have achieved high detection accuracy in detecting the seen attacks learned in the training datasets, (\emph{i.e.} the in-dataset evaluations).
-However, when confronted with datasets generated from newly-proposed deepfake methods (\emph{i.e.} the cross-dataset evaluations), previous deepfake detection models often suffer from significant performance drop.
+Recently, face-swap abusers use different face manipulation methods \cite{faceswap,deepfakes,faceshifter,face2face, faceswap} to generate fake images/videos.
+Those images/videos are then used to spread fake news, make malicious hoaxes, and forge judicial evidence, which have caused severe consequences.
+In order to alleviate such situations, an increasing number of deepfake detection methods \cite{ding2020swapped,tariq2018detecting,marra2018detection,song2022face,dong2022protecting,song2022adaptive} have been proposed to filter out manipulated images/videos from massive online media resources, ensuring the filtered images/videos are genuine and reliable.

-Previous methods on deepfake detection can be roughly divided into two categories.
-Some of the researchers \cite{rahmouni2017distinguishing,cozzolino2017recasting,bayar2016deep,mesonet,nguyen2019use} deal with the deepfake detection task with Vanilla Binary Classifiers (VBC), which are only supervised by binary labels.
-These methods often fail to perform well on the cross-dataset evaluation.
-To improve the model generalization, other recent works \cite{face-x-ray,amazon} design models to learn hand-crafted artifacts (\emph{e.g.} blending artifacts) and consider such artifacts commonly exist among various manipulated forgeries.
-These methods successfully achieve great model generalization, but limit their further improvements, since the assumed artifacts may not always exist on all face forgeries.
-In particular, researchers are constantly proposing new and high-quality face-swap algorithms.
-It is almost impossible and unrealistic to enumerate all of the subtle and imperceptible artifact representations.
-Therefore, it is of great importance to design a robust deepfake detection model, which can automatically learn common artifact representations from face forgeries.
+Previous methods usually dealt with the task of deepfake detection with binary classifiers \cite{rahmouni2017distinguishing,cozzolino2017recasting,bayar2016deep,mesonet,nguyen2019use}.
+These methods have achieved great detection accuracy in detecting the seen attacks learned in the training datasets (\emph{i.e.} the in-dataset evaluations).
+However, when confronted with media generated from newly-proposed deepfake methods (\emph{i.e.} the cross-dataset evaluations), these methods often suffered from significant performance drops.
+Though plenty of researchers have designed effective methods \cite{face-x-ray,amazon,multi} to improve the generalization of deepfake detection models, it still lacks a thorough analysis of why binary classifiers fail to perform well on the cross-dataset evaluation.

+In this paper, given well-trained binary classifiers of deepfake detection, we find that the stumbling block for their generalization ability is caused by the mistakenly learned identity representation on images.
+As shown in Fig. \ref{fig:related} (a), a deepfake image is usually generated by replacing the face of the source image with the face of the target image.
+However, we notice that the procedure of synthesizing the fake image \cite{deepfakes,faceswap,simswap} may cause the information loss of ID representations.
+The identity of the fake image can not be considered as the same as either its target image or its source image.
+In particular, when the face of the target image is swapped back with the face of the fake image, it is noticeable that the identity of the target image is altered.